patrikpordi/patrikpordi.github.io/README.md

 **Robotics & Drone Engineer** – **ARK Electronics**, USA (Jun 2024 – Present)
 - Delivered ROS2 tutorials on custom PX4 flight modes, presented at ROSCon.
 - Developed GPS/IMU drivers, integrated PX4 on Jetson & Raspberry Pi, and secured PX4 logs with encryption.
 - Conducted flight tests, supported drone assembly/repair, and collaborated with interns.
+- Hands-on hardware experience, from soldering and board repair to integrating third-party components on our drones

 **Teaching Assistant – Robot Programming** – **University of Maryland**, USA (Aug 2023 – Jun 2024)
+- Assisted professors with class material preparation, assignments, projects, and grading for both undergraduate and graduate students.
+- Led Python/C++ ROS2 labs, teaching basic and advanced ROS concepts using both simulation and real TurtleBots.
-- Led Python/C++ ROS2 labs, supported assignments/projects, and guided a TurtleBot maze competition for both graduate and undergraduate students.
+- Organized and guided a TurtleBot maze competition for both graduate and undergraduate students.

 **UAV Engineer** – **Aviant AS**, Norway (Jun 2023 – Aug 2023)
-- Conducted big data analytics on flight logs to identify shortcomings and to improve delivery accuracy, implemented RTK GPS configurations, and built a vision-based system for winch deliveries.
+- Conducted big data analytics on flight logs to identify shortcomings and to improve delivery accuracy.
+- Implemented and tested RTK GPS configurations on the drones.
+- Developed a vision-based system for winch deliveries to increase safety and delivery accuracy.

 **Electrical Engineer** – **Evosoft (Siemens)**, Hungary (Jul 2020 – Aug 2021)
 - Designed a CNC cyber-physical system with OPC UA.